StevenMicheletti/poolparty/README.md

 - OUTDIR = (dir; required) the base directory where output files will be written to
 - OUTPOP = (string; required) the unique prefix name for your population output files
 - GENOME = (file; required) the location and name of the fasta genome file
-- SCAHEAD = (string; optional) the prefix that identifies unanchored scaffolds in the genome assembly.
+- SCAHEAD = (string; optional) the prefix that identifies unanchored scaffolds in the genome assembly

 #### Run Parameters